robipozzi/robipozzi-raspberry-sensors/Part1/README.md

 * Create a Kafka topic and name it **sensor**.

 ## Send simulated data to Kafka with Python
-Before starting to send data to Kafka, we need to generate PEM files in order for Python to connect securely to the Kafka cluster deployed on OpenShift; do the following:
+The Kafka cluster running on Openshift is secured by default (Secrets are created within the cluster to hold TLS certificates) so, before starting to send data to Kafka, we need to extract the certificate from Kafka cluster:
+* Login to Openshift cluster.
+* Extract the certificate from Openshift Secret.
+* Create a truststore to hold the certificate.
 ```
 ## Login to Openshift